martinteoharov/martinteoharov/README.md

 Currently employed at Royal Surrey NHS Foundation Trust.

-I would usually work on something that I deem beneficial for the world or a creative project for my personal enjoyment.
+I would usually work on something that I deem beneficial for the world or on a creative project for my personal enjoyment.

 ---
 Focusing on: